udoprog/genco/README.md

 <br>

 To support line changes during [whitespace detection], we depend on span information which was made available in Rust `1.88`.
-Before that, we relied on a nightly [`proc_macro_span` feature] to work.
+Before that, we rely on a nightly [`proc_macro_span` feature] to work.

-*Until this is stabilized* and you want fully functional whitespace detection you must build and run projects using genco with a `nightly` compiler.
+*Prior to this version of Rust* if you want fully functional whitespace detection you must build and run projects using genco with a `nightly` compiler.
 This is important for whitespace-sensitive languages like python.